-Zempler and Tide both offer business bank accounts that can be managed via mobile app.
+Zempler and Tide both offer free business bank accounts that can be managed via mobile app.
 Many of the features of these accounts are similar – they both offer Mastercard contactless cards and they can both be linked to accountancy software.
 However, there are also some important differences, as we explain.

 Zempler vs Tide: Vital features